Borrowing power calculator information

 - To calculate monthly interest, this calculator calculates your annual interest charge and divides it by 12 so that interest is spread evenly across each month.
 Under your contract, the interest calculation takes into account the actual length of each month so is slightly different.

-We haven’t included any fees or charges that may apply (Note: for NAB Personal Loans a service fee is added to the amount you pay each month).
+We haven’t included any fees or charges that may apply.
 Get more information about our fees.

 We have rounded amounts – with most results being rounded to the nearest dollar.